 Collective bargaining agreements covering District employees

 District Board of Trustees rules and administrative policies related to employee relations

 Administrative organization, staff, and policies of the Los Angeles Community College District

 Principles and techniques of counseling and guidance

-Capabilities of computer applications, systems, and hardware in the management of employer-employee relations
+Capabilities of computer applications, systems, and hardware used in human resource management

-Plan, organize, and direct the day-to-day operations of an employer-employee relations unit
+Plan, organize, and direct assigned activities of an employee and labor relations unit

 Effectively present and argue management's position in negotiations and arbitrations